 The best-known theory to explain the transfer of learning is suggested by Thorndike in the 'Theory of identical elements.'
 This theory implies that transfer of learning would take place only if two activities contained similar or common elements.

 From my own experience of having taught more than 50 children since 2004 I can confirm Thorndike’s theory to be accurate for all my students.
 However, why does it not affect the other 80% of kids who go to the same class as the children I have been teaching?
+I believe they learn using patterns and analogies.
 This is something for scientists to figure out.

 Meanwhile, I believe all the students I have taught and a vast majority of children who are classified as dyslexic are confused when new learning cannot be connected to prior learning.

 I assess my students on their prior knowledge by asking some basic questions and I have been able to tell parents that I will be able to get their child to read at grade level within four months.
-I am able to assess what it is that is hindering their learning to read in English just by asking them the phonemes of letters.
+I am able to assess what it is that is hindering their learning to read in English just by asking them to sounds out the sounds represented by consonants.